michaeljclark/michaeljclark.github.io/index.md

 needs to create the residual temporary register side effects so that the register file contents are precisely matched, as it can't easily prove the residual temporary register is not later used.
+Deoptimisation would be required to elide the temporary register.

 - _32-bit rotate right or left pattern (2 shifts, 1 or)_
   - `(rs1 >> shamt) | (rs1 << (32 - shamt))`